AdaCore/spark2014/lrm/source/packages.rst

-If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P must include in its Global aspect the abstract state names with the correct mode that represent the hidden state referenced by P.  If P has a Depends aspect then the abstract state names must appear as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.
+If a subprogram P with a Global aspect is declared in the visible part of a package and P reads or updates any of the hidden state of the package then P must denote in its Global aspect the state abstractions with the correct mode that represent the hidden state referenced by P.  If P has a Depends aspect then the state abstractions state names must be denoted as inputs and outputs of P, as appropriate, in the ``dependency_relation`` of the Depends aspect.

 The Abstract State aspect is introduced by an ``aspect_specification``